Best daily deals

 Firefox stock photo 7

-When it comes to browsing the internet, there’s no shortage of available tools at your disposal.
-While it’s undeniable that Chrome is the most widely used browser today, that doesn’t necessarily make it the best.
-The landscape for browsers has grown competitive, and Firefox has emerged as one of the top contenders by prioritizing privacy and performance.
+While it’s undeniable that Google Chrome is the most widely used web browser today, that doesn’t necessarily make it the best.
+The landscape for browsers is still competitive, and Mozilla’s Firefox has emerged as one of the top contenders by prioritizing privacy and performance.
 Depending on what you do online, the right browser can make a big difference in how you surf the web.
-In this VS., we will put Mozilla Firefox and Google Chrome head-to-head to help you decide which browser is best for your needs.
+In this Versus, we’ll put Firefox and Chrome head-to-head to help you decide which browser is best for your needs.

 Mozilla Firefox vs Google Chrome

-Firefox and Chrome are both free to use and available on various devices and operating systems.
-However, there are a few key differences that set them apart.
-For starters, Firefox is one of the rare browsers that’s not based on Chromium (the project that powers Chrome and other similar browsers like Edge or Opera).
+Firefox and Chrome are free and available on various devices and operating systems.
+Things quickly diverge, however.
+Firefox is one of the rare browsers not based on Chromium (the open-source project that powers Chrome and similar browsers like Edge or Opera).
 Instead, Firefox runs on Mozilla’s Quantum browser engine, bringing a few advantages we’ll explore.

-Generally, when people ask which browser is “better,” they are asking which browser is faster, has more features, and is safer to use.
-Which that in mind, let’s dig into the most important factors between each browser to see which one comes out on top.
+Generally, when people ask which browser is “better,” they ask which browser is faster, has more features, and is safer.
+With that in mind, let’s dig into the most important factors to see which one comes out on top.

-When Chrome first launched in 2018, it was one of the fastest browsers for loading sites available.
-But since then, Mozilla has made improvements to catch up.
-By default, Firefox blocks third-party cookies and social trackers, both of which can seriously slow down your web surfing.
-Chrome doesn’t do any of that upon installation unless you dig through its settings.
-As a result, the fewer scripts running in the background, the snappier your experience using a website will be.
+When Chrome launched in 2018, it was one of the fastest browsers available.
+Since then, however, Mozilla has made improvements and caught up.
+By default, Firefox blocks third-party cookies and social trackers, which can seriously slow down your web surfing.
+Upon installation, Chrome doesn’t do any of that unless you dig through its settings.
+The fewer scripts running in the background, the snappier your experience using a website will be.

-Firefox also automatically blocks crypto mining scripts, a relatively new type of data breach to be weary of.
-Some websites will allow malicious code to use your computer’s GPU and CPU to mine cryptocurrency – a hardware breach also known as crypto-jacking.
-Indirectly, this protective feature helps with your computer’s performance speed too.
-If your device gets hijacked by a crypto miner accessing your device, your applications will feel sluggish.
+Firefox even automatically blocks crypto mining scripts, a relatively new type of data breach to be wary of.
+Some websites will allow malicious code to use your computer’s GPU and CPU to mine cryptocurrency — a hardware breach known as crypto-jacking.
+As you might expect, that’s even more of a performance drain.

-As for how Firefox and Chrome run on your computer, Chrome has a big tendency to hog your system resources, especially the RAM.
-For example, I tried having twelve open tabs on Firefox and Chrome.
-As you can see in the screenshot below, Chrome was eating up over a quarter of my CPU, using over twice the memory as Firefox, and consuming a more significant amount of disk space.
+Chrome tends to hog system resources, especially RAM.
+For example, I tried running 12 open tabs in Firefox and Chrome.
+As you can see in the screenshot below, Chrome was eating up over a quarter of my CPU, using over twice as much memory as Firefox, and consuming a significant amount of disk space.

 firefox vs chrome system resources